PowerDayz/EzDBOverview/README.md

 ### **3. Database Connection**:

-- Goto backend/index.js
+- Go to `backend/index.js`
-- Edit the createConnection to match your database
+- Edit the `createConnection` to match your database

 ### **4. Backend Setup**: